kubeslice/netops/README.md

    ```

-### Deploy Netops on a Cluster
+### Deploy NetOps on a Cluster

-Update the chart values file called `yourvaluesfile.yaml` that you have previously created.
+Updae the chart values file called `yourvaluesfile.yaml` that you have previously created.
 Refer to the [values.yaml](https://github.com/kubeslice/charts/blob/master/charts/kubeslice-worker/values.yaml) to create `yourvaluesfiel.yaml` and update the Netops image subsection to use the local image.

 From the sample: